CortexIntelligentAutomation/docs_v2022/content/en/docs/getting-started/on-premise/add-observability-to-innovation/Grafana/advanced/self-signed-certificates.md

     ```

 1. Enter a memorable string as the Export Password when asked, this will be needed when adding the certificate to certmgr.

+## Import the Root CA Certificate

 1. Double click on the `cortexCA.pfx` file in the certificates folder to import the certificate into the Windows Certificate Store.
-Perform the following steps:
 1. Select `Local Machine` then click `Next`.
 1. Click `Next`.
 1. Enter the Export Password which the certificate was generated with then click `Next`.
 1. Select `Place all certificates in the following store`.
 1. Click `Browse…`.
 1. Select `Trusted Root Certification Authorities`, click `OK` then click `Next`.
 1. Click `Finish`.

 ## Generate the Certificate